-In 2008 at the age of 17, Willoughby took out his first Junior World Title in China.
-The year also saw Willoughby record wins in Australia, New Zealand and the United States, all while completing his year 12 studies.
-In 2009 Willoughby returned to Adelaide to defend his title in front of his home crowd.
-He did not disappoint and in doing so became the first rider in the history of the sportto win back-to-back Junior World Titles.
-In fact, Willoughby is the only rider ever to win two titles in the junior division.
+In 2009, Willoughby returned to Adelaide to defend his title in front of his home crowd.
+He did not disappoint and in doing so became the first rider in the history of the sport to win back-to-back Junior World Titles.

-In September 2016, Sam suffered a horrific spinal injury while competing in the US.
-Initially, Sam was paralyzedfrom the chest down however his recovery has been excellent, most recently filming his success in walking and stationary cycling.
+In September 2016, Willoughby’s life changed forever after suffering a horrific spinal injury while training in the US.
+Initially, Sam was paralyzed from the chest down however his recovery since that moment has been excellent.
 Whilst Sam’s racing career has presumably ended, he notes that ‘it puts things into perspective.’
-A tragic end for what was an incredibly exciting career.

 Willoughby set himself the goal of walking down the aisle for his wedding day, and on New Year’s Eve 2017, he did just that, marrying his long-term partner Alise before sharing an emotional first dance together.